This article is evidence-based, verified by Dr. Ahmed Zayed.

 Some children also typically develop until they reach two or three years of age.
 At that point, autistic children can even regress and lose the knowledge they seemingly had the day before.
 Language is one of these skills to be lost.
 A child may learn all languages at a reasonable rate until a certain point when the abilities will vanish.

 Most signs of autism are easier to recognize in older children.
-In particular, girls are usually not diagnosed until the age of fourOpens in a new tab. or later, thanks to a lack of apparent symptoms.
+In particular, girls are usually not diagnosed until the age of four or later, thanks to a lack of apparent symptoms.

 Usually, parents who spot symptoms of autism in their babies are proactive, reading articles like this one to educate themselves.
 After reading this subject matter, you’ll have a beginning grasp of what to look for in your growing child.